matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 Returns a new Archive instance that will query archive data for the given set of sites and periods, using an optional Segment.

-This method uses data that is found in query parameters, so the parameters to this function can all be strings.
+This method uses data that is found in query parameters, so the parameters to this function can be string values.

 If you want to create an Archive instance with an array of Period instances, use [Archive::factory()](/api-reference/Piwik/Archive#factory).